poilu/documentation/readme.txt

 - Document Hierarchy : facilitates navigating and viewing the document hierarchy
 - Document Children : displays links to children of documents
 - Documents : to display sets of document links
+- Document Categories : to display links to document categories

 ### Shortcodes ###